raiyanyahya/superstruct/README.md

 ### Concurrency model

 State is split across multiple locks rather than a single coarse one.
-The primary store, the planner index map, the bloom map, the count-min map, and the graph each sit behind their own outer `RwLock`.
+The primary store, the planner index map, the bloom map, the count-min map and the graph each sit behind their own outer `RwLock`.
 Reads of any of these pieces run in parallel across threads.
 The workload tracker uses atomic counters internally so hit recording is lock-free on the query fast path.

 The planner takes the design one step further: the index map is `HashMap<Key, Arc<RwLock<Box<dyn Index>>>>`.
 Each individual index has its own per-index `RwLock`.
 The planner-level `RwLock` is only taken in write mode when the map itself changes, namely when a new index is built or an evicted one is removed.
 Updating an existing index (an insert or delete propagating to a posting list) only takes a brief per-index write lock, so a writer touching the HashIndex on `city` does not block a writer touching the SortedIndex on `age`.